dave45678/Lesson15/Laravel/Lesson05.md

 show tables;
 ```

-You should see your customers table in the list.
+You should see your people table in the list.

 Next, type:
 ```